nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/sendinblue-integration/set-up-sendinblue-plugin.md

 ### How often are contacts synced?

-After the initial sync, a task is scheduled to run every 6000 seconds to automatically add your new subscribers to your SendinBlue list.
+After the initial sync, a task is scheduled to run every 6000 seconds to automatically add your new subscribers to your Sendinblue list.

 Click on the **Sync now** button to sync right away.